 my interests mainly lie in human-computer interaction & social computing research, particularly in the design of collaborative systems. i also have interests in design for accessibility, sustainability, and democratic decision-making.

-i'm currently an undergraduate research fellow in prof. edith law's augmented intelligence lab, researching social computing technologies for making arts groups more participatory and technologies that support well-being for newcomers, have previous industry experience working as a ux designer at arctic wolf and WSIB innovation labs, a ux researcher at theScore, and in development and instructional design at the university of waterloo's library. i also have experience with run-off sentences.
+i'm currently an researcher in prof. edith law's augmented intelligence lab, researching social computing technologies for decentralized democratic decision making in arts groups, developing technologies to support well-being for newcomers, have previous industry experience working as a ux designer at arctic wolf and WSIB innovation labs, a ux researcher at theScore, and in development and instructional design at the university of waterloo's library. i also have experience with run-off sentences.

 website made with <3 by me, anthony